Submitty/submitty.github.io/_docs/sysadmin/course_creation.md

 1. Create local user accounts for the instructor and TAs for this course:

-2. Create new groups for this course:
+2. Create new groups for this course (the exact names are not specified):

    ```
    addgroup <COURSE>